FelipeCanever/spotify_click_timer/README.md

 ## Usage

 If you have Python installed, just run ```main.py```.
-The program will restart a 15-second timer every time you click inside Spotify and play a beep sound when it runs out.
+The program will start a 15-second timer every time you click inside Spotify and play a beep when it runs out.

 ## Contributing